 Travel begins later today with my trip to visit Norman in Los Angeles.
-Next up, the following week, is my trip to Washington, DC to visit Ted for a couple of days.
-To wrap-up this seemingly manly-man-focused tour, I’m traveling to New York for a face-to-face (or face-to-toe) visit with Christopher.
+Next up, the following week, is my trip to Washington, DC, to see Ted for a couple of days.
+To wrap up this seemingly manly-man-focused tour, I’m traveling to New York for a face-to-face (or face-to-toe) visit with Christopher.

-Here are venues and a bit about the events:
+Here are the venues and a bit about the events:

 First up, Norman.

-It will also be a bittersweet reunion for me.
-Many of my dear friends won’t be there.
-Bea Arthur, Sherman Hemsley, Evelyn Robbins and her sister Rose, Carrol O’Connor—the list is long, growing longer.
-However, the wonderful stories about all of those folks live on and will be told.
-Over and over and over.
+It was also a bittersweet reunion for me.
+Many of my dear friends weren’t there.
+Bea Arthur, Sherman Hemsley, Barbara Brogliatti, Evelyn Robbins and her sister Rose, Carrol O’Connor—the list is long, growing longer.
+However, my wonderful memories of all of those folks live on and will be told, over and over and over.

 Then, Ted, my second go-see:

 T. Rowe Price is sending me to TEDxMidAtlantic on October 26th and 27th.
-I will do my best to absorbe ‘fearless thoughts’ from speakers like Colin Powell, Alec Ross, Barbara Van Dahlen, Sylvia Barcellos.
-I will return to Baltimore and attempt to share the experience and the over-arching take-away with my colleagues, my fellow writers and designers.
+I will do my best to absorb ‘fearless thoughts’ from speakers like Colin Powell, Alec Ross, Barbara Van Dahlen, and Sylvia Barcellos.
+I will return to Baltimore and attempt to share the experience and the over-arching takeaways with my colleagues, fellow writers, and designers.

-Tatzu Nishi (Nagoya, Japan) is known internationally for his temporary works of art that transform our experience of monuments, statues, and architectural details.
-His installations give the public intimate access to aspects of our urban environment and at the same time radically alter our perceptions.
+Tatzu Nishi (Nagoya, Japan) is known internationally for his temporary works of art transforming our experience of monuments, statues, and architectural details.
+His installations give the public intimate access to aspects of our urban environment and, at the same time, radically alter our perceptions.
 For his first public project in the United States, Nishi has chosen to focus on the historic statue of Christopher Columbus.

 The marble statue, which rises to more than 75 feet atop a granite column, was designed by the Italian sculptor Gaetano Russo.
 It was unveiled in 1892 to commemorate the 400th anniversary of Columbus’s first voyage to the Americas.
 Despite its prominent public location, the statue itself is little known, visible only as a silhouette against the sky or at a distance from surrounding buildings.